obsicn/nodejs-microservices-example-app/INSTALL_OTEL_STEP2.md

   - OTEL_RESOURCE_ATTRIBUTES=service.name=<web or service depending on the container>
 ```

-- Skip section "v2b" below and go directly to "Steps common to v2a and v2b"
+- Skip section "Option B)" below and go directly to "Steps common to A) and B)"

-## v2b - Add OpenTelemetry collector (GRPC)
+## Option B) Using GRPC to send to OpenTelemetry collector

 - Follow the steps below for each nodejs component, ie `/web` and `/service`